 Python Lists and Tuples are collections of elements that are ordered and indexed.
 They are very similar to an array.
 However, there is one stark difference between the two.
-Lists can be modified, new elements can be added and existing elements can be removed.
+We can modify lists, we can add new elements, and we can remove existing elements.

-But in case of a tuple, modification is not possible.
+But in the case of a tuple, modification is not possible.
 Tuples are permanents since their existence.

 Creating Lists and Tuples

 The syntax for creating lists and tuples is very much alike, with one small difference.
 In the code below, lists are declared within square brackets, whereas tuples are declared within parenthesis.

 Lists and tuples are both declared by comma-separated values.
 You can see in the output below that we have tried printing the list and tuple on our console.

 However, most of the time, we will need to access individual items from a list or tuple.
 To do this, we can reference it by its index.
 All items in lists and tuples begin their indexing from 0.
 The first item has an index of 0; the second is 1, third is 2, and so on.
 Try out the following code on your local machines.